 What will happen to my applications that were submitted before this update?

-If you update these values on your profile or as a part of the job application process then Handshake will use the new work authorization mapping for positions for which you have already applied.
+If you update these values on your profile or as a part of the job application process or when registering for a virtual career fair sessions then Handshake will use the new work authorization mapping for positions for which you have already applied.

 If you have not updated these values, your previous applications should not be impacted.